Skip to main content Skip to footer

 You can email either team at: Patientadvice.uhnm@nhs.net or telephone: 01782 676450.

-Alternatively you can message the PALS team using Patients Know Best (PKB) with your NHSApp login by clicking this link.
+Alternatively you can securely message the PALS team using Patients Know Best (PKB) with your NHSApp login.
 If you have not registered for PKB already you can find out how by clicking here.

 If the PALS officers are not available when you call, there is a answerphone service where you can leave a private message which is only available outside of normal working hours (after 4pm and on weekends and Bank Holidays).
 We will normally call you back the same or next working day.